Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 6. Display the Property Sheet of the Command Button.

-7. Change the Name Property Value to cmdExit and Caption property value to Exit.
+7. Change the Name Property Value to cmdExit and the Caption Property Value to Exit.

 9. Give a little more gap, between the button and the rectangle at the bottom and the right side than above and left, giving it a feel that the Command Button is in a raised state.